Copyright: what you need to know

 The UK government is currently conducting a major review of AI and copyright policy.
 Following the Data (Use and Access) Act 2025, the Government laid a report and economic impact assessment before Parliament in March 2026.
 The report, Report on Copyright and Artificial Intelligence (March 2026), outlines the key issues and policy considerations.
 Further policy development and consultation are ongoing, and this is expected to inform future legislation.

-Output Ownership: Who owns the results?
+Output ownership: who owns the results?

-Because copyright under Section 9(3) of the Copyright, Designs and Patents Act (1988), only protects original works, ownership of AI-generated content is not straightforward.
+Because copyright under Section 9(3) of the Copyright, Designs and Patents Act (1988) only protects original works, ownership of AI-generated content is not straightforward.

 • The default position: Content generated purely by an AI prompt is generally not protectable by copyright in the UK.
 You may not legally ‘own’ the raw text or images produced, and you may be unable to prevent others from using them.